richardcom/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit problem report mechanism behaves at each step.

 Step 1.
-User input an input: `editProblemReport 2 s/high d/light at the first floor is broken`
+User input an input: `editpr 2 s/high d/light at the first floor is broken`

 Step 2.
-Logic Manager would parse the input `editProblemReport 2 s/high d/light at the first floor is broken`, and determines that it is a EditProblemCommand command.
+Logic Manager would parse the input `editpr 2 s/high d/light at the first floor is broken`, and determines that it is a EditProblemCommand command.

 Step 3.
 EditProblemCommandParser would then parse string input and call the EditProblemCommand.